Navigating Planning Permission for Your Property Extension

 Fences, Gates, and Walls

-For the extension of your fences, walls, or gates, you\’ll require planning permission.
-Especially when the changes are over one meter close to the road or two meters away or share a partition with a listed building.
+Extensions to fences, walls, or gates usually require planning permission, especially if changes are over one metre close to the road or two metres away from a boundary with a listed building.

 Trees and Hedges